SSoundSlicr

 Why Browser-Based MP4 Conversion Is Private

 SoundSlicr follows a browser-first model.
-In the MVP, your MP4 file is selected from your device and processed locally with browser APIs and FFmpeg WASM where conversion is needed.
+In the current version, your MP4 file is selected from your device and processed locally with browser APIs and FFmpeg WASM where conversion is needed.
 There is no login, no billing flow, no cloud project storage, and no intentional backend upload step for MP4 to MP3 conversion.
 This is useful for personal videos, screen recordings, draft demos, and internal material, but you should still use a trusted device and process only files you have rights to use.

 Local-first processing is also why results can vary.
 Your browser, operating system, hardware, and file codec all participate in the workflow.
 SoundSlicr keeps the interface direct so you can test a file quickly, understand any error message, and leave with a download when the browser supports the job.